grpc/grpc-go/README.md

 Documentation
 -------------
-You can find more detailed [API documentation](https://godoc.org/google.golang.org/grpc) and examples in the [examples directory](examples/).
+See [API documentation](https://godoc.org/google.golang.org/grpc) for package and API descriptions and find examples in the [examples directory](examples/).

 Status
 ------